tshepang/blog/content/2008 movie review.md

 characters
 ==========

-The **best villain** is Heath Ledger\'s The Joker in [The Dark Knight], who is also my most favorite ever.
-He is followed by Sid Haig\'s homorous clown in *House of A Thousand Corpses*.
+The **best villain** is Heath Ledger's The Joker in [The Dark Knight], who is also my most favorite ever.
+He is followed by Sid Haig's homorous clown in *House of A Thousand Corpses*.

 The most desirable gal is Emelia Burns, the black girl in *The Condemned*.
-She\'s followed by Cate Blanchett in *Veronica Guerin* and then Shirley Henderson as the emotionally-hurt girl in *interMission*.
+She's followed by Cate Blanchett in *Veronica Guerin* and then Shirley Henderson as the emotionally-hurt girl in *interMission*.

-There were no characters as cute the young penguins in *Surf\'s Up*.
+There were no characters as cute the young penguins in *Surf's Up*.

 My most **favorite creature** is the super-large monster in [Cloverfield], followed by Pyramid Head in [Silent Hill].
 2nd runner-up